ibm-cloud-docs/openshift/openshift_integrations_helm.md

 ### Setting up Helm v2 in a cluster with public access
 {: #public_helm_install}

 If you have a classic cluster that is connected to a public VLAN, or a VPC cluster with a subnet that is configured with a public gateway, you can install the Helm server Tiller by using the public image in the Google Container Registry.
+For more information, see the [{{site.data.keyword.openshiftshort}} blog](https://www.openshift.com/blog/getting-started-helm-openshift){: external}.
 {: shortdesc}

 Before you begin: